MetPX/sarracenia/doc/sr_subscribe.1.rst

 Large files may be sent as a series of parts, rather than all at once.
 When downloading, if **inplace** is true, these parts will be appended to the file in an orderly fashion.
 Each part, after it is inserted in the file, is announced to subscribers.
-There are some deployments of sarracenia where one pump will only ever see a few parts, and not the entirety, of multi-part files. :q
+This can be set to false for some deployments of sarracenia where one pump will only ever see a few parts, and not the entirety, of multi-part files.

 The **inplace** option defaults to True.